MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-A-General-Regulations-Policies/part-1416-Emergency-Agricultural-Disaster-Assistance-Programs/subpart-D-Livestock-Indemnity-Program/section-1416.302.md

 The following definitions apply to this subpart.
 The definitions in parts 718 of this title and 1400 of this chapter also apply, except where they conflict with the definitions in this section.

+*Acceptable animal husbandry* means animals raised and cared for to produce offspring, meat, fiber, milk, eggs, or other products.
+Includes day-to-day care and selective breeding and raising of livestock.
+The practices are those that are generally recognized by the commercial livestock industry.

 *Actual livestock beginning inventory* means the actual livestock beginning inventory per calendar year for calves or lambs that is calculated from the verifiable or reliable records of death, birthing, docking, inventory, and sales in an open range operation.

 *Adjusted livestock beginning inventory* means the livestock beginning inventory history for calves or lambs on the open range that will be adjusted during the base period for years for which continuous actual livestock beginning inventory history records are not provided.

-*Adult beef bull* means a male beef breed bovine animal that was at least 2 years old and used for breeding purposes before it died.
+*Adult beef bull* means a male beef breed bovine animal that was at least 2 years old and used for breeding purposes.

-*Adult beef cow* means a female beef breed bovine animal that had delivered one or more offspring before dying.
-A first-time bred beef heifer is also considered an adult beef cow if it was pregnant at the time it died.
+*Adult beef cow* means a female beef breed bovine animal that had delivered one or more offspring.
+A first-time bred beef heifer is also considered an adult beef cow if it was pregnant at the time it died or was sold at a reduced price.

+*Adult beefalo bull* means a male hybrid of beef and bison that was at least 2 years old and used for breeding purposes.

+*Adult beefalo cow* means a female hybrid of beef and bison that had delivered one or more offspring before dying or being injured and sold at a reduced price.
+A first-time bred beefalo heifer is also considered an adult beefalo cow if it is pregnant at the time it died or was sold at a reduced price.

-*Adult buffalo and beefalo bull* means a male animal of those breeds that was at least 2 years old and used for breeding purposes before it died.
+*Adult buffalo or bison bull* means a male animal of those breeds that was at least 2 years old and used for breeding purposes.

-*Adult buffalo and beefalo cow* means a female animal of those breeds that had delivered one or more offspring before dying.
-A first-time bred buffalo or beefalo heifer is also considered an adult buffalo or beefalo cow if it was pregnant at the time it died.
+*Adult buffalo or bison cow* means a female animal of those breeds that had delivered one or more offspring before it died or was injured and sold at a reduced price.
+A first-time bred buffalo or bison heifer is also considered an adult buffalo or bison cow if it was pregnant at the time it died or was sold at a reduced price.

-*Adult dairy bull* means a male dairy breed bovine animal at least 2 years old used primarily for breeding dairy cows before it died.
+*Adult dairy bull* means a male dairy breed bovine animal at least 2 years old used primarily for breeding dairy cows.

-*Adult dairy cow* means a female bovine dairy breed animal used for the purpose of providing milk for human consumption that had delivered one or more offspring before dying.
-A first-time bred dairy heifer is also considered an adult dairy cow if it was pregnant at the time it died.
+*Adult dairy cow* means a female bovine dairy breed animal used for the purpose of providing milk for human consumption that had delivered one or more offspring.
+A first-time bred dairy heifer is also considered an adult dairy cow if it was pregnant at the time it died or was injured and sold at a reduced price.

 *Agricultural operation* means a farming operation.